erlang/otp/system/doc/design_principles/gen_server_concepts.md

 [](){: #gen_server }

-This section is to be read with the `m:gen_server` manual page in `stdlib`, where all interface functions and callback functions are described in detail.
+It is recommended to read this section alongside `m:gen_server` in STDLIB.

 ## Client-Server Principles